The Pianos Beloved by the Great Master, Sviatoslav Richter

 The following year, in 1970, Richter visited Japan for the first time to participate in the Osaka Expo where he made news by choosing to play a Yamaha CF grand piano in all of his performances from the second day on.
 Subsequently, he began to request Yamaha pianos whenever possible for performances not only in Japan, but also at the Fêtes Musicales en Touraine, which he established, and on his European tours as well.

 Richter said this about Yamaha pianos.
 "In a really good piano, the sensitivity of the heart, the sensitivity of the heart that reacts to the music is good.
-In other words, when you want to make a sad sound, it has to sound sad, and when you want to make a joyful sound, it has to sound joyful.
+In other words, when you want to make a sad sound, it has to sound sadly, and when you want to make a joyful sound, it has to sound joyfully.
 Yamaha pianos have both, this kind of sensitivity of the heart, and a brilliant sound."